 In January 2020, a literature review of both academic and non-academic literature was undertaken.
 An electronic database search of Medical Literature Analysis and Retrieval System Online and Excerpta Medica database (EMBASE) was conducted through Ovid.
 Both Medical Subject Headings or EMBASE Subject Headings (Emtree) were used.
-Search results were imported into Covidence (Covidence.org, Melbourne, Australia) for dar-removal and study selection.
-Two individuals (VS and HA) individually screened study titles and abstracts for inclu-sion.
+Search results were imported into Covidence (Covidence.org, Melbourne, Australia) for duplicate removal and study selection.
+Two individuals (VS and HA) individually screened study titles and abstracts for inclusion.
 Disagreements were resolved through discussion.
-(Covidence.org, Melbourne, Australia) for duplicate

-Š using grey literature, social networking platforms as well as personal article collections highlighted by members of $\boldsymbol{8}$ the project team.
+This process was augmented by non-systematic searches using grey literature, social networking platforms as well as personal article collections highlighted by members of the project team.
 Titles and abstracts of shortlisted publications were screened by one of two reviewers (VS and HA) and potentially eligible publications were retrieved for full-text assessment.
-Extracted material were broadly classified into four categories: (1) general considerations regarding diagnostic accuracy studies and AI, (2) evidence and statements suggesting modification to ð existing STARD 2015 items, (3) evidence and statements suggesting additions to the STARD 2015 checklist and (4) evidence and statements suggesting the removal of related to tex specific items from the STARD 2015 checklist.
+Extracted material were broadly classified into four categories: (1) general considerations regarding diagnostic accuracy studies and AI, (2) evidence and statements suggesting modification to existing STARD 2015 items, (3) evidence and statements suggesting additions to the STARD 2015 checklist and (4) evidence and statements suggesting the removal of specific items from the STARD 2015 checklist.